 More so than any other province, BC also stands to gain from the introduction of federal micro-licences, which offer growers a route into the legal industry with less demanding capital and operational requirements than those of a standard licence, as well as a one-time genetics transfer of black-market and unlicenced strains into the regulated system.
 With over 10,000 illicit grow-ops estimated across BC, even a small percentage of cultivators and processors transitioning to the legal industry would result in a significant uplift to the number of licenced producers in BC, and with it a commensurate increase in legal output and opportunity.

-There’s likely to be plenty of consumer-driven activity, too - the number of BC cannabis users is expected to rise from 750,000 to 816,000 with legalization, with consumption growing to over 100 tons per year and total cannabis spend increasing by up to 58%.
-With two-thirds of current cannabis users looking to purchase in the legal market come legalisation, BC represents a large and lucrative market for LPs as well as potential retailers.
+There’s likely to be plenty of consumer-driven activity, too - the number of BC cannabis users is expected to rise from 750,000 to 816,000 thanks to legalization, with consumption growing to over 100 tons per year and total cannabis spend increasing by up to 58%.
+With two-thirds of current cannabis users looking to purchase in the legal market, BC represents a large and lucrative market for LPs as well as potential retailers.

 The Social Network